zhurunkai/CDA/README.md

 ## Dataset Preparations
 We experiment with three datasets: MIT-States, UT-Zappos, and C-GQA.

-Please create a new root folder `DATA_ROOT` for saving the datasets, and download data using the commands in the following script.
+Please download datasets to the folder `data` by running the following command.

 ```
 sh download_datasets.sh